..1 Winter solstice - First day of winter

 The eclipse was eerie!
-I watched it outside my apartment on the Vanderbilt campus.
+I watched it outside my apartment at Vanderbilt.
 There were 50 minutes of totality.
-The best part was the partial phase when the moon began disappearing into the earth's shadow.
+The best part was the partial phase when the moon began to disappear in the earth's shadow.

 47 GRAND CANYON STAR PARTY, June 9-16, 2007